TODAY’S PAPER | March 13, 2026 | EPAPER

 Editorial March 04, 2026 1 min read

-Dmitry Medvedev, Russia's Deputy Chairman of the National Security Council, has come up with a twist by observing that the "vulnerability of US and Israel has significantly increased since Iran declared a holy war".
-The understanding of the former Kremlin czar that "Iranians know how to wait, (as) they are an ancient civilization" is tantamount to tipping the balance of power towards the Islamic Republic, as Trump and Netanyahu scribble their script for retaining global dominance.
+Dmitry Medvedev, Russia's Deputy Chairman of the National Security Council, has come up with a twist by observing that the "vulnerability of the US and Israel has significantly increased since Iran declared a holy war".
+The understanding of the former Kremlin czar that "Iranians know how to wait, (as) they are an ancient civilisation" is tantamount to tipping the balance of power towards the Islamic Republic, as Trump and Netanyahu scribble their script for retaining global dominance.

 Israel's rolling of tanks in Lebanon is a new engagement and will surely distract Tel Aviv from the main theatre of war.
-The US CENTOM's claim that it has annihilated the IGRC infrastructure and that Iran's air defences are muted need verification in the days to come.
-Iran's trump card, however, are its ballistic missiles, especially the Khyber, which is being rained on Israel in a shock and awe operation.
+The US CENTOM's claim that it has annihilated the IGRC infrastructure and that Iran's air defences are muted needs verification in the days to come.
+Iran's trump card, however, is its ballistic missiles, especially the Khyber, which is being rained on Israel in a shock and awe operation.

 This jingoism is in need of a thaw, though.
-Efforts being made by Turkey, Oman and Pakistan to compel the warring sides to see reason, and step back from the brink are appreciated.
+Efforts being made by Turkey, Oman and Pakistan to compel the warring sides to see reason and step back from the brink are appreciated.
 It's time, the aggressor-duo, in the larger interests of its allies in the Mideast, called it a day on Iran, and restarted a new episode of striking brave man's peace.

 COMMENTS